Reviews You Can Rely On

 We put some of the top photo printers from Canon, Epson, HP, and others to head-to-head testing to discover the best models

-Most of us are guilty of keeping too many photos stored on our phones and computers and never getting around to actually printing them out, so with that in mind, we spent hours of research, then purchased and tested today's 11 best photo printers.
+Most of us are guilty of keeping too many photos stored on our phones and computers and never getting around to actually printing them out, so with that in mind, we dug into the research and then purchased and tested today's 12 best photo printers.
 These machines span the category from battery-powered mini-printers to full-sized desktop machines that will produce professional-quality images on a wide range of mediums and in a variety of dimensions.
 While our in-house photography team tested for image quality, the office math whizzes analyzed the short and long-term costs of printing.
 With the holistic picture that our research provides, you'll be able to confidently pick the best photo printer for your home or office.

-There are tons of gear and gadgets available to help you produce a better photograph — our in-depth reviews cover some of the best products on the market.
-Whether you're an amateur photographer carrying the best instant camera or a professional photographer flying our favorite drones and running your own small business, we've got reviews to satisfy any application of these products.
-Aside from photo printers, our teams also cover the best home printers, best scanners, and keyboards for your everyday needs.
+There are tons of other gear and gadgets available to help you produce a better photograph — our in-depth reviews cover some of the best products on the market.
+Whether you're an amateur photographer looking for the top instant camera or best tripod, or a professional photographer flying one of the market's best drones, we've dug in to find the best products.
+If you prefer to go digital, see our review of the top digital picture frames for showcasing your family photos.
+Aside from photo printers, our teams also cover the best printers, best scanners, and top-rated keyboards for your everyday needs.

 $400 List